 Columbia River Outfall and Effluent Pipeline Project

-This project is the culmination of decades of planning to ensure we can meet the region’s long-term wastewater treatment needs and continue safeguarding public health, environmental quality and our community’s economic future.
-The project will provide an expanded transmission pipeline from the existing Salmon Creek Wastewater Treatment Plant to the Columbia River and improve water quality in the Columbia River.
+This project builds on decades of planning to ensure we can meet the region’s long-term wastewater treatment needs and continue safeguarding public health, environmental quality and our community’s economic future.
+The project will upgrade the transmission pipeline from the Salmon Creek Wastewater Treatment Plant to the Columbia River and improve water quality in the Columbia River.

 The project will: